 - Weak evidenceone or more case studies, supported by animal evidence OR small treatment effects of limited clinical significance OR studies with no controls OR weak trends of effects (this is the CancerChoices definition; other researchers and studies may define this differently) of longer survival than expected and resolution of disease among people with several types of cancer, including metastatic cancer

-- See How can the Gonzalez Protocol™ help me?
+- See How can the Gonzalez Protocol™ help you?
 What the research says ›

 Optimizing your body terrainSee More